-Working within the Brussels secretariat, the APCCO will assist in ensuring effective coordination of CEDR’s Action Plan activities to maintain coherent advice to the Governing Board and National Road Authorities.
+We are relaunching the call for applications for this post.
+Working within the Brussels secretariat, the APCCO will assist the effective coordination of CEDR’s Action Plan activities, working with our experts, to maintain coherent advice to the Governing Board and National Road Authorities.
+Call closed 15/1/19.

 The overarching objectives pursued by this new staff member are;